-New York: While statins prevent the risk of death due to heart disease, a new study finds only about six percent of patients adhere to the medication, which may increase their risk of major cardiovascular event.
+New York: While statins prevent risk of death due to heart disease, a new study finds only about six per cent patients adhere to the medication, which may increase their risk of major cardiovascular event.

 However, there could be several reasons for non-adherence, including bias against statins, concern about too much medication and worry about side-effects, the researchers said.

 The findings were presented at the American College of Cardiology Scientific Sessions in New Orleans.
-For the study, the team found only 351 of the 5,468 patients taking statins.
+For the study, the team found only 351 of the 5,468 patients took statins.

 The patients should also be asked whether they are taking statin at the follow-up appointments, especially soon after the discharge, May noted.